Inklingo

 nounA1general

-Use 'tarta' specifically for an open-faced pastry, especially one filled with fruit.
+Use 'tarta' for an open-faced pastry, often filled with fruit, similar to a cake or tart in English.

 A brightly colored, three-layered celebratory cake decorated with white frosting, colorful sprinkles, and three lit candles, sitting on a simple serving platter.